 - Any other weak spots in the case that violated your rights

-A DUI lawyer will visit the scene, cross-examine and subpoena police officers, look at the maintenance history of breath test equipment, have blood samples re-tested at an independent lab, study the arresting officer’s background and training, and investigate anything else that might find issues.
+A DUI lawyer will visit the scene, cross-examine and subpoena police officers, look at the maintenance history of breath test equipment, have blood samples re-tested at an independent lab, study the arresting officer’s background and training, and conduct a deep investigation.

-What Happens After Being Arrested for Drunk Driving?
+What Happens After You’re Arrested for Drunk Driving?

-Here are some basic stages of what happens after a DUI arrest:
+These are the basic stages of what happens after a DUI arrest:

 The Field Sobriety Tests

 In California, most DUI arrests happen during a traffic stop or a DUI checkpoint.
-If the officer suspects you’ve been driving under the influence, they will ask you to perform field sobriety tests, which are small physical challenges to check for impairment.
+If the officer suspects you’ve been driving under the influence, they will ask you to perform field sobriety tests.
 You might be asked to perform tests like:

 - Stand on one leg for 30 seconds